Fidget-Spinner/tp/docs/UserGuide.md

 ## Common Issues

 1. I updated CCA Manager and now nothing shows up in my contact list.
+   **WARNING**: This solution will require deleting your existing data.
    Solution: delete your `data` folder and re-launch CCA Manager.
 2. My [_Java_](#glossary) does not open CCA Manager, what's up with that?
    Solution: Make sure you're using Java 11 or a more recent version.
 We can't guarantee anything lower will work.